Digital Health Validator Programme

 Where’s it happening?

-The Validator will be hosted at Trinity, Europe’s highest-ranked university for producing entrepreneurs (Pitchbook, 2017), from 18 June to 27 July.
-Dublin has the perfect ecosystem for a health tech start-ups with 9 out of 10 Medtech companies based in Ireland and almost 200 funded health tech companies, it’s the perfect location to refine and validate your start-up.
+The Digital Health Validator will be hosted at Trinity College Dublin, Europe’s highest-ranked university for producing entrepreneurs (Pitchbook, 2018), from 20 May to 12th July.
+Ireland has the perfect ecosystem for health tech start-ups.
+With 9 out of 10 Medtech companies based in Ireland and almost 200 funded health tech companies, it’s the perfect location to refine and validate your start-up.

 Is there a European tour?

-After 6 weeks intensive Validation activities at Trinity, we will take you on a two week tour of 4 health tech hubs across Europe: TU Delft, Netherlands Grenoble EM, France, Imperial College London & Newcastle University.
+After 4 weeks intensive validation activities at Trinity College and other Irish Health Hubs, we will take you on a two week tour of health tech hubs across Europe; Grenoble EM, France, Newcastle University in the UK and Universidad Politécnica de Madrid (UPM) in Spain.
 The itinerary at each location is specifically designed for rapid market validation, in order to prove your potential for international scalability.

 How much does it Cost?

-Also included: office space, expert lead workshops, mentoring from carefully selected mentors, and a tailored programme covering design thinking, leadership, business model canvas and so much more.
+Also included: office space, expert-led workshops, mentoring from carefully selected mentors, and a tailored programme covering design thinking, leadership, business model canvas and so much more.

 How do I find out more?